THEY-Consulting/they-terraform/README.md

 ```

 If you want to import and test changes you made without merging them first into main,
-you can use the git commit hash as the version in the source url
+you can use the git commit hash as the version in the source URL
 when importing the module within other projects.
-Dont forget to remove the hash when you are done ;)
+Don't forget to remove the hash when you are done ;)

 ```hcl
 module "module_with_unmerged_changes" {